ProDevStudio/islamic-graphics/readme.txt

 == Frequently Asked Questions ==

-= How do I use the shortcakes to insert islamic graphics? = The basic shortcode structure is [shortcode_name h="" c=""]
+= How do I use the shortcodes to insert the islamic graphics? = The basic shortcode structure is [shortcode_name h="" c=""]

 The following are a list of possible values for shortcode_name, and the islamic phrases that will result when they are used: